sugarlabs/musicblocks/documentation/README.md

 The *Rhythm* block is used to specify a series of notes of the same duration (e.g., three quarter notes or seven eighth notes).
-The number of notes is the top argument; the bottom argument is the inverse of the note duration, e.g., 1 for a whole note, 2 for a half note, 4 for a quarter note, etc. (Recall that in traditional Western notation all note values are (1) in powers of two, and are (2) in relation to the "whole note", which is in turn (3) defined by tempo, or beats -- usually quarter notes&mdash;per minute) Each note is represented by a column in the matrix.
+The number of notes is the top argument; the bottom argument is the the note duration, e.g., `1/1` for a whole note, `1/2` for a half note, `1/4` for a quarter note, etc. (Recall that in traditional Western notation all note values are (1) in powers of two, and are (2) in relation to the "whole note", which is in turn (3) defined by tempo, or beats&mdash;usually quarter notes&mdash;per minute) Each note is represented by a column in the matrix.

 Special ratios of the whole note can be created very easily with the *Rhythm* block by choosing an integer other than the traditional "powers of two" that standard Western music notation affords us.
-For example, putting a "5" into the argument for "note value" will create a note value equal to "one fifth the durational length of a whole note".
+For example, putting a `1/5` into the argument for "note value" will create a note value equal to "one fifth the durational length of a whole note".
 This gives the user endless rhythmic possibilities.

 As a convenience, blocks for the most common note values are also provided (whole note through 64th note).
 They are automatically